froeberger/Macfirewall/Readme.md

 If everything works up to this point, then congratulate yourself -- we are almost home free.
 All that remains is to register the zer0rez firewall with launchd so that it is automatically enabled and activated in the startup process...

-I am hoping that we don't need to reboot to single user and disable some system security service to do this, but will refresh my memory if need be, if the following fails for you:
+We are likely going to need to reboot into single user mode to disable a system security service in order to register the service in the system context / domain.
+This will likely fail, but attempt each in any event and please report to me what errors might occur:

      sudo launchctl bootstrap system/net.zer0rez.firewall
      sudo launchctl enable system/net.zer0rez.firewall
      sudo launchctl kickstart -kp system/net.zer0rez.firewall

-Whew!...
+Finally, you may contact me at get.busy.with.froeberger@gmail.com.
+I will add a file to this repository called LaunchRegistration.txt after you email me the output of the three commands above.

 Take care,